+Amount(s)

-Amount(s) Source(s)
+Source(s)

-0

-Strategy/Activity 2 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific

-Strategy/Activity

-Home school principal will send surveys to all par ents.
+Home school principal will send surveys to all parents.

-Proposed Expenditures for this Strategy/Activities the amount(s) and funding source(s) for the proposed using one or more of the following: LCF applicable), Other State, and/or Local.

-Amount(s) Source(s)

-0

-Strategy/Activity 3 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific Strategy/Activity

-The teachers and principal will evaluate data rece eived from surveys.

-Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
+List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s)

-0

-A
+The teachers and principal will evaluate data received from surveys.

+List the amount(s) and funding source(s) for the proposed expenditures.
+Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-SPSA Year Reviewed: 2021-22
+SPSA Year Reviewed: 2020-21